Can-Am Challenge Race

 - Lola T530 [HU3] (Geoff Brabham): Built March 1980.
 New to VDS Racing for 1980 and used as Geoff Brabham's main race car until it was destroyed in his accident in practice at Road America in July 1980.
 In 2006, the chassis plate to this car was auctioned on Ebay by Ben Severin and sold to Shayne Windelburn (Auckland, New Zealand), who had previously acquired some surviving components of HU3 that had been brought to New Zealand by ex-VDS mechanic Ian Algie.

-- Chevron B27 (Bertil Roos): Having raced a Chevron B27 with a 1.6-litre Cosworth BDD and fenders in Can-AM in 1979, Roos acquired another Chevron B27 for 1980, and fitted a full sports car body and a 2-litre Hart 420R engine.
+- Chevron B27 (Bertil Roos): Having raced a Chevron B27 with a 1.6-litre Cosworth BDD and fenders in Can-Am in 1979, Bertil Roos (Blakeslee, PA) acquired another Chevron B27 for 1980, and fitted a full sports car body and a 2-litre Hart 420R engine.
 He raced this six times in Can-Am in 1980, finishing in the top 10 every time.
 According to Doug Waters, this 1980 car was sold to someone in Pennsylvania for regional racing.
 Subsequent history unknown.

 - Chevron B21 [72-3] (Ray Petry): Sold new to Peter Smith and raced by him and co-driver David Welpton through 1972 and 1973 primarily in distance events across Europe but also in some short British events.
 Updated to B23 specification for 1974 and raced by Smith with various co-drivers including Rupert Keegan.
 Co-drivers in 1975 included John Turner.
 The car was replaced by the ex-KVG/John Hine Chevron B31 for 1976 and was sold to Ray Petry (Boston, MA) for SCCA racing and then for the new Can-Am series that started in 1977.
 Ray used an ex-Rondel 1840cc BDE engine that he'd bought from Tony Cicale.
 Raced in Can-Am 1978 to 1980.
 Ray later sold the car to dealer Mike Gue (Essex Racing) who sold it to Canada.
 Subsequent history unknown.